junglok/tem-docs/docs/transfer/globus.md

 # **Globus Connect Personal – Installation & Data Transfer Guide**

-Globus Connect Personal (GCP) lets you turn your own workstation or desktop (Windows, macOS, or Linux) into a Globus collection, so you can move data to and from institutional (e.g., KISTI GSDC) storage using the Globus Web App.  ￼
+Globus Connect Personal (GCP) turns your own workstation or desktop (Windows, macOS, or Linux) into a Globus collection, so you can move data to and from institutional storage (e.g., KISTI GSDC) using the Globus Web App.

 This guide shows how to: